Selling a House with Sitting Tenants

 What is a sitting tenant?

 Put simply, a ‘sitting tenant’ is someone who lives in situ at the point a landlord sells and transfers ownership of a property to another landlord.
 A sitting tenant could be one that either always pays their rent on time or a tenant not paying rent and falling into arrears.
 The important point is often it will be your choice over whether the tenant stays in the property during a sale of it or leaves beforehand.
 There are however key differences between types of tenancy agreement that can make selling a house with sitting tenants complicated.
 And it’s important to ensure you understand these when considering how best to proceed.
+Get this wrong and it could prove very costly both in time and money.

 How legal differences between tenancy agreements could affect your sale

-As you consider selling a property with tenants, there are key legal differences between the different types of tenancy agreement in use today.
+As you consider selling a property with tenants, there are important legal differences between the different types of tenancy agreement in use today.
 And so knowing which type of agreement you have in place will be vital to your success in selling quickly.
-Here we explain the differences between the types of agreements.
+Here we explain the key differences between the types of agreements.

 Assured shorthold tenancy (AST)